 Fiscal Policy Types, Objectives, and Tools

 There are two types of fiscal policy.
-The first and most widely-used is expansionary.
+The most widely-used is expansionary.
 It stimulates economic growth.
-It's most critical to the contraction phase of the business cycle.
+Congress uses it to end the contraction phase of the business cycle.
 That's when voters are clamoring for relief from a recession.

-An expansionary fiscal policy is usually impossible for state and local government.
-That's because they are mandated to keep a balanced budget.
+An expansionary fiscal policy is impossible for state and local government.
+They are mandated to keep a balanced budget.
 If they haven't created a surplus during the boom times, they must cut spending to match lower tax revenue during a recession.
 That makes the contraction worse.

-Fortunately, the federal government has no such constraints, so it can use expansionary policy when needed.
+Fortunately, the federal government has no such constraints.
+It's free to use expansionary policy whenever it's needed.
 Unfortunately, it also means Congress created budget deficits even during economic booms.
 That's despite a national debt ceiling.
-As a result, the critical debt-to-GDP ratio has exceeded 100 percent.
+As a result, the critical debt-to-gross domestic product ratio has exceeded 100 percent.

-The second type, contractionary fiscal policy, is rarely used.
-That's because its goal is to slow economic growth.
+The second type of fiscal policy is contractionary fiscal policy.
+It's rarely used.
+Its goal is to slow economic growth.
 Why would you ever want to do that?
-One reason only, and that's to stamp out inflation.
-That's because the long-term impact of inflation can damage the standard of living as much as a recession.
+One reason only.
+That's to stamp out inflation.
+The long-term impact of inflation can damage the standard of living as much as a recession.

 The tools of contractionary fiscal policy are used in reverse.
 Taxes are increased, and spending is cut.
 You can imagine how wildly unpopular this is among voters.
-Thus, it's hardly ever used.
-Fortunately, the contractionary monetary policy is effective in preventing inflation.
+Only lame duck politicians could afford to implement contractionary policy.

 The first tool is taxation.
 That includes income, capital gains from investments, property, and sales.
 Taxes provide the income that funds the government.
 The downside of taxes is that whatever or whoever is taxed has less income to spend on themselves.
-That makes taxes unpopular.
+As a result, taxes are unpopular.

 Monetary policy works faster than fiscal policy.
-The Fed can just vote to raise or lower rates at its regular Federal Open Market Committee meeting.
+The Fed votes to raise or lower rates at its regular Federal Open Market Committee meeting.
 It may take about six months for the impact of the rate cut to percolate throughout the economy.